 Next is lunch and a view at Madigan’s Waterfront.
 While gazing at the dazzling Occoquan River, savor a meal of mini crab cakes, chicken salad-filled pastry cup, & Tilapia Bruschetta; a dish served over seasoned flatbread topped with basil, fresh tomatoes, parmesan cheese, and a balsamic glaze.

 During your main course, So Olive will give you a taste of, and educate you about, their wide variety of olive oils, such as their Persian Lime Olive Oil.
 After your entrée course, stroll through the individual shops around Occoquan and take a piece of the history home with you.

 All aboard Miss Rivershore for a water-route tour on the river.
 As your journey progresses, the captain will provide narration on the real estate, history, wildlife, and boats along the way.
 Your course will come to a sweet end with a slice of Mom’s Apple Pie.
-You can choose from one of their many flavors, including the Bourbon Walnut and Virginia Blackberry pie.
+You can chose from one of their many flavors, including the Bourbon Walnut and Virginia Blackberry pie.

 The fun will continue with dinner at The Harbour Grille.
 While enjoying the view of the marina, sample from menu items such as lump crab cakes with sweet potato fries, grilled salmon with crispy parmesan polenta, or a certified Angus ribeye.
 There is nothing like enjoying surf and turf along the water!

 Before calling it a night, your group will want to experience an awe-inspiring laser light show at the Irene V. Hylton Planetarium.
 Listen to music from artists such as The Beatles, as colorful lasers create works of art above you.